iraladson/appraisaljs/API/DBI.md

 }
 ```

-##Desires
+#Desires

 Desires refer to the aims and goals of the agent.
 Goals must be able to be quantifiable.
-The success or failure of a goal depends on if some value is changing according to the
+The success or failure of a goal depends on if some value is changing according to the specified ```preference```.

-specified preference.
+Represented as JSON
 ```json
 {
 	"id" : 0,